 What can you do before you apply for funding?

-- Internships (must be full time for at least 8 weeks or 320 hours)
+- Internships (must be full-time for at least 8 weeks or 320 hours)

-- Students applying for funding to participate in a tuition- or fee-based program (i.e. festival, language study, volunteer abroad, writing institute, etc.) must have a clearly defined experiential component with at least 200 hours spent on activities that classify as an internship.
+- Students applying for funding to participate in a tuition or fee-based program (i.e. theater program, language study, volunteer abroad, writing institute, etc.) MUST have a clearly defined experiential component with at least 200 hours spent on activities that classify as an internship.

 Housing is usually one of the highest expenses during the summer.
 Housing expenses could be reduced substantially if you start to explore low-cost, and possibly free, housing early.